hangdeng/MachineLearningToDeepLearning-Practical-Projects/DeepLearning-Practical-Projects/README.md

   2. `MaxPool2d(2,2)` is applied between every convolutional layer.
   3. relu activation function is applied after every pooling layer.
   4. 2 linear transformation layers are added to transfer output of convolutional layers to 500, and then -> 133 classes of dog breeds.
+  5. The Adam optimizer is used with `learnrate = 0.001`. `CrossEntropyLoss()` is used for criterion.
+  6. Ran 40 epochs.

+ * Model from transfer learning:
+  1. ResNet50 is selected for the dog breed classification project.
+  2. The last layer (linear transformation layer) was modified for 133 classes output.
+  3. Ran 20 epochs.

+ * Predict with the transferred ResNet50 model
 ------